-Temporary disability means a physical, mental, or emotional disability incurred while a pupil is enrolled in school, and after which the pupil can reasonably be expected to return to regular classes or an alternative education program.
-A temporary disability shall not include a disability for which a pupil is identified as an individual with exceptional needs pursuant to Section 56026.
+Temporary disability means a physical, mental, or emotional disability incurred while a student is enrolled in school, and after which the student can reasonably be expected to return to regular classes or an alternative education program.
+A temporary disability shall not include a disability for which a student is identified as an individual with exceptional needs pursuant to Section 56026.